 Norms of the social milieu continue to have a constraining effect, and there is a process through which the kinds of 'top down' ethical frameworks, as categorical principles, are refined in relation to the specific social milieu.
 Technical communities of practice often exhibit an 'operational pragmatism' where 'what works' and 'what is good' become conflated.
 In the first year of the IoT mark development process this was evident in the language through which justifications for inclusions and exclusions on the mark were negotiated: use of the 'RFC language' inherited from the early development of the internet, and software engineering principles that were understood by a small number of confident but not necessarily representative actors.
 In later fieldwork this also came through in relation to the process of continually making changes to the principles using new technical justifications.
-It is possible to see operational pragmatics as a moral frame that constrains ethics, since it renders moral action as value through justificatory regimes45 that enfold technical function and moral goodness.
-This rhetorical and technological concatenation is culturally specific to a relatively narrow (yet incredibly influential46 technical culture.
-This specific subculture might also be understood as an occupational identity, and in our fieldwork we saw tensions emerging between attempts to define features of an 'IoT mark' in relation to particular technical features considered 'good'
+It is possible to see operational pragmatics as a moral frame that constrains ethics, since it renders moral action as value through justificatory regimes that enfold technical function and moral goodness.
+This rhetorical and technological concatenation is culturally specific to a relatively narrow (yet incredibly influential 46 technical culture.
+This specific subculture might also be understood as an occupational identity, and in our fieldwork we saw tensions emerging between attempts to define features of an 'IoT mark' in relation to particular technical features considered 'good' such as the inclusion of APIs for allowing connection of third-party devices to networks, defining highly specific security requirements for all existing and future IoTs including precise TLSc, salted bcrypt/srcypt, NoSQL/SQL and SMB port settings and interoperability requirements through set protocols (e.g. CoAP, MQTT) and data formats (e.g. binary encoding).
+Operational pragmatics, viewed in this way, are a justificatory regime that both legitimates broader dynamics underpinning how decisions are made and in some cases may constrain the ability of people (IoT developers) to consider broader ethical perspectives, and reiterates narrow moral orders like the one that reduces 'goodness' to 'function' and makes it difficult to consider other forms of goodness.
+These examples who how regimes of justification operate to shape the terrain on which it is possible to imagine ethics.

-45 Boltanski, L., Chiapello, E., 2005.
+&lt;sup>45 Boltanski, L., Chiapello, E., 2005.
 The new spirit of capitalism.
 International Journal of Politics, Culture, and Society 18, 161-188.

-46 see Streeter, 2011 on romantic capitalism in Silicon Valley: Streeter, T., 2011.
+$^{46}$ see Streeter, 2011 on romantic capitalism in Silicon Valley: Streeter, T., 2011.
 The Net Effect: Romanticism, Capitalism, and the Internet.
-NYU Press, New York ; London.
+NYU Press, New York; London.